 I do highly recommend you not to miss these two widgets.
 Add them to your dashboards so that you keep your eyes on them.
 In the case of any possible PBX and Collector Software issues, you will immediately find out and try the best time-saving possible solution.

 Just a warning!
-Get in the habit of checking Collector software, as well as the PBX status and try to resolve the issue as soon as you detect them.
+Please get in the habit of checking Collector software and the PBX status and resolving the issue as soon as you detect them.

 As always, you can contact us via our online chat, email, and even call us at our toll-free number.
 We are absolutely looking forward to hearing your questions, kind suggestions, and feedbacks.